-Remarketing (or retargeting) is a SEA technique that allows online marketeers to tag visitors to a website and target them with advertisements at a later time.
-These advertisements are shown on other websites, usually within the Google AdWords Display Network.
-It’s like converting the whole internet into your company’s newsletter!
+Remarketing (or retargeting) is a search advertising technique that allows online marketers to tag visitors on a website using a cookie and target them with advertisements at a later time.
+These advertisements are shown on other websites, usually within the Google AdWords Display Network, Facebook or most other advertising networks.
+It’s like converting the internet into your organisation’s newsletter!

-Traditionally, remarketing is used to target potential customers.
+Traditionally, remarketing strategies were used to target potential customers.
 The visitors that started to buy a product online, but never completed their purchase.
 Nowadays, there are many other remarketing strategies.

 Remarketing strategy can be used in order to: